 But what kinds of institutional arrangements create good governance?
-A focus on institutions is adaptable to evidence from the past because it eliminates the need to assume that a past institution was public, private, market or state based.
-An institutional approach thereby helps archaeologists compare different kinds of integrative, cross-cutting institutions that facilitated the mobilization of labor in the past without imposing assumptions from the present (Holland-Lulewicz et al. 2020; Bondarenko et al. 2020).
-Traditionally, archaeologists have theorized that such institutional arrangements were limited to "states," a social type used by neo-evolutionary theorists to describe a combination of extractive social classes and predatory institutions thought to emerge alongside one another; institutions like militaries, big and impersonal administrations, and long-distance exchange networks (e.g. Childe 1950; Weber 1978; Flannery 1972; Service 1975; Wright & Johnson 1975).
-This definition of the state has been subject to decades of critique by archaeologists, who must square it with evidence that different features commonly associated with the state materialized in different social contexts at different times for different reasons (e.g. Yoffee 2005; Pauketat 2007; Jennings 2016).
-Archaeologists now take pains to document the different ways features of the neo-evolutionary state have been combined in the past (e.g. Wright 2002; McIntosh 2005; Smith 2009; Feinman 2013; Jennings 2016).
-One recurring insight is that many of the political interactions between the political institutions within "states" were often "heterarchical," or unranked, institutions (sensu Crumley 1995).
+A focus on institutions is adaptable to evidence from the past because it eliminates the need to assume that governance was public, private, market or state based.
+An institutional approach thereby helps archaeologists compare different kinds of integrative, cross-cutting institutions that facilitated the mobilization of labor in the past without imposing assumptions from the present (Bondarenko et al., 2020; Holland-Lulewicz et al., 2020).
+Traditionally, archaeologists have theorized that such institutional arrangements were limited to "states," a social type used by neo-evolutionary theorists to describe a combination of extractive social classes and predatory institutions thought to emerge alongside one another: institutions like militaries, big and impersonal administrations, and long-distance exchange networks (e.g., Childe, 1950; Flannery, 1972; Service, 1975; Wright and Johnson, 1975; Weber, 1978).
+This definition of the state has been subject to decades of critique by archaeologists, who must square it with evidence that different features commonly associated with the state materialized in different social contexts at different times for different reasons (e.g., Yoffee, 2005; Pauketat, 2007; Jennings, 2016).
+Archaeologists now take pains to document the different ways features of the neo-evolutionary state have been combined in the past (e.g., Wright, 2002; McIntosh, 2005; Smith, 2009; Feinman, 2013; Jennings, 2016).
+One recurring insight is that many of the political interactions between the political institutions within "states" were often "heterarchical," or unranked, institutions (sensu Crumley, 1995).
 This is not to say that political hierarchies were precluded by heterarchical institutional arrangements, or that all political interactions were horizontally distributed.
 Rather, heterarchical arrangements require archaeologists to think more broadly about political organization.
 Like all complex systems, premodern societies often incorporated many intersecting institutions that were not always ranked or could be ranked in different ways.
-This flexibility probably made some premodern societies more sustainable in the past (e.g. Scarborough 2009).
+This flexibility probably made some premodern societies more sustainable in the past (e.g., Scarborough, 2009).
 Good governance is not necessarily more heterarchical, but heterarchical institutional arrangements could certainly have played a role in inclusive political decision-making and collective action in the past.